What is Crime Solvers?

 How does Crime Solvers work?

 Crimes Solvers cannot be successful without community involvement in the process.
-When crimes occur in the community, police will alert community members via the internet, social media, and through news outlets.
+When crimes occur in the county, police will alert the community via the internet, social media and through area news outlets.
 Citizens can then anonymously report information pertaining to the crime to the local Crime Solvers tip-line.
-In doing so the tipster is assigned a caller number for future correspondence.
-The tip is then investigated by officers or detectives and if the tip leads to arrest or significant advancement in the case, the caller could be eligible for a reward up to $1,000.
+In doing so the caller is assigned a tip number for future correspondence.
+Once received, the tip is then investigated by officers or detectives and if the tip leads to arrest or significant advancement in the case, the caller could be eligible for a reward up to $1,000.
 No county government or public funds are allotted to the program for reward payouts.
 All funds are earned through fundraisers.

 Law Enforcement's Role

 The Public Information Officer with the police department serves as the program coordinator and acts as the liaison between the police and the Board of Directors.
-The liaison also works with different media outlets to broadcast crime information to the community and ensures that the tips received through the tip-line are investigated by police.
+The coordinator also works with different news outlets to broadcast crime information to the community and ensures that the tips received through the tip-line are investigated by police.